Series C financing raises $253 million in new cash led by Ford Motor Company, in conjunction with new investor Microsoft

 - Pivotal Cloud Foundry® and Pivotal Big Data Suite having crossed the $200 million and $100 million annual bookings run-rate milestones, respectively

 - Over 2,000 employees and 17 offices worldwide

-Pivotal works with nearly one-third of the Fortune 100 companies, including industry leaders such as GE, Ford, Verizon, Home Depot, Comcast, Humana, Lockheed Martin, and Allstate, each using Pivotal’s products and services to digitally transform their businesses and disrupt established markets.
+Pivotal works with nearly one-third of the Fortune 100 companies, including industry leaders such as GE, Ford, Verizon, Home Depot, Comcast, Humana, and Lockheed Martin, each using Pivotal’s products and services to digitally transform their businesses and disrupt established markets.